Introducing Achronyme — a language for zero-knowledge proofs. Read the announcement arrow_right_alt

 Memory model

 No GC.
 Frame registers live in the frame struct.
 The interner internally uses IndexMap<NodeKey, NodeId> borrowed mutably during execution.
+The spill heap is a single Vec<FieldElement<F>> owned by the executor for the duration of one program run, reset between executions.

 Lift output → walker

-File: crates/ir-forge/src/lysis_lift/walker.rs.
+File: ir-forge/src/lysis_lift/walker/.
 Driver that consumes Vec<ExtendedInstruction<F>>:

 VariantWalker action